rafalcode/nf2rem/README.md

 # File description
 * cron.lines: the lines required in the user's crontab.
 This git repository must be cloned in ~/rafgh/nf2rem for these to work.

+# Requirements and assumptions for remote server
+* Xargs version with -I option available.
+* cron logs for the operating user held in ~/crologs
+* remote account password held in user-read-only file called p66.txt in ~/crologs
+* the git repository of scripts is held in folder "nf2rem" found in ~/rafgh folder (clone with git clone https://github.com/rafalcode/nf2rem)

 # Cron-nature of script
 As the script is run on a regular basis, it must be in the current user's crontab file.
 The shuld be a script to check whether these are in place.